datacamp-content/courses-introduction-to-shell/chapter1.md

 and if you add the names of directories, it will list the contents of those directories.
 For example,
-`ls /home/repl` will show you the contents of your home directory, which is the same as what it shows you if you are in that directory and type `ls` on its own.
+`ls /home/repl` will show you the contents of your starting directory (usually called your *home directory*), which is the same as what it shows you if you are in that directory and type `ls` on its own.

 <hr>